 Part A provides for hospital needs.
 Medicare Part B pays for any outpatient needs.
-Part C is a Medicare Advantage plan, allowing different ways to get Medicare benefits.
+Part C is a Medicare Advantage plan, which allows different ways to get Medicare benefits.
 Part D pays for prescription drugs, depending on the plan and formulary.

 How do Veterans Affairs benefits work with Medicare in Charlottesville, VA?

 The VA strongly recommends that veterans also apply for Medicare.
-It broadens your coverage, but it also keeps you from losing your VA status, which can happen when you reach the age of 65.
+It broadens your coverage but also keeps you from losing your VA status, which can happen when you reach the age of 65.

 Are excess Medicare charges allowed in Charlottesville, VA?